kiankyars/cerebras/ROADMAP.md

 I will eventually supply the previous recommendations in the prompt to the model so that it has context on what happened before.
-YOU CAN CHOOSE THE VOICE IS ANOTHER OPTIMIZATION WE WILL DO and the speed of the voice THIS IS GOING TO BE SO FUCKING GOOD
+YOU CAN CHOOSE THE VOICE IS ANOTHER OPTIMIZATION WE WILL DO and the speed of the voice THIS IS GOING TO BE SO FUCKING GOOD I will also need to have max session lengths and video durations.
+Scale if you're on the premium plan.